ktxlh/gre-writing-pool-scraper/README.md

 ## Instructions
 1. Click the badge above to `Open in Colab`
+2. Follow the steps there (Repeated here):
-2. (Optional) Customize the simple settings
+    1. (Optional) Customize the simple settings
-3. Run every cell
+    2. Run every cell
-4. Download the generated .txt files
+    3. Download the generated `.txt` files

 ## Example